Mcrowley93/bear_nation_gaming/README.md

 ### Credits
 #### Content
-Code for the database website/app was written by myself with knowledge I’ve picked up from the code institute course.
+Code for the database website/app was written by myself with knowledge I’ve picked up from the Code Institute course.
 #### Code used from others
 Code to allow accounts to login with both a username OR an email was adapted from: https://www.youtube.com/watch?v=c7PqMsQiWKU